ThomasRettig/thomas-rettig-hugo/content/posts/Tailwind.md

 ## 2. There are more efficient ways to write CSS <span>SASS, Less, Stylus</span>

 If you are looking for an efficient way to write CSS, stop using Tailwind and start using preprocessors.
 These include <abbr title="Syntactically Awesome Style Sheets">SASS</abbr>, [Less](https://lesscss.org/), and [Stylus](https://stylus-lang.com/).
 They are effective because they readable, as compared to bulky Tailwind.
 And they also have much more functionality.
+The best part is that they are seperated from the HTML, ensuring high readability.
 Just look at this image below showing the amount of Tailwind syntax needed to style a button:

 {{< figure src="/tailwind-netlify.webp" caption="Image by [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/)" alt="Alt text" >}}